Gaslight Radio

-Gaslight Radio were an Australian indie rock band.
-It was founded by brothers, Martin (guitar) and Rory Cooke (vocals, guitar) with Simon Piper (drums) and Phil Roubin (bass guitar) in Burleigh Heads, Queensland in 1995.
+Gaslight Radio were an Australian indie rock band founded by brothers and songwriters, Martin (guitar, keys, percussion) and Rory Cooke (vocals, guitar) who were joined later by Simon Piper (drums) and Phil Roubin, briefly on (bass guitar) in Burleigh Heads, Queensland in 1995.
 They released three studio albums, Hitch on the Leaves (September 1998), Z-Nation (2003) and Good Heavens Mean Times (July 2006), before disbanding in 2009.

 History

-Gaslight Radio formed at Burleigh Heads, Queensland in 1995 as an indie guitar pop group by Rory Cooke on vocals and guitar, his brother Martin Cooke on guitar, Phil Roubin on bass guitar and Simon Piper on drums.
+Gaslight Radio formed in Burleigh Heads, Queensland in 1995 as an indie guitar pop group by the Cooke brothers, better known by various media outlets, as "the boys from Burleigh Heads."
 The Cooke brothers grew up in a housing commission suburb, Burleigh Park, which later became part of Burleigh Heads.
 Rory later explained why he took up song writing, "If someone is in their bedroom with their headphones on, trying to drown their parents' fighting, that's when music can mean the most."